rdomanski/jekyll-now/_posts/2017-1-7-Reverse-engineering-of-ARM-Microcontrollers.md

 <img src="{{site.baseurl}}/files/2017-1-7/sub_3E0.png" width="600">

 All the addresses of **0x400-** are mapped to the peripherals.
 The list of memory regions is available in the datasheet.
 I wrote a script that creates segments to the corresponding peripherals.
 It simplifies reverse engineering.
-The script can be found in the github repository (URL).
+The script can be found in the github repository: [segments.py](https://raw.githubusercontent.com/rdomanski/rdomanski.github.io/master/files/2017-1-7/segments.py).

 <img src="{{site.baseurl}}/files/2017-1-7/segments.png" width="600">